Prince William Sound Area

 The Prince William Sound Area Contingency Plan (PWS ACP) represents a coordinated and cooperative effort by government agencies.
 This document contains information applicable to pollution response within the Prince William Sound Captain of the Port (COTP) coastal zone.
 The U.S. Coast Guard (USCG) and the Alaska Department of Environmental Conservation (ADEC) have written this area contingency plan jointly.
 It meets the pollution response contingency planning requirements under the National Contingency Plan (NCP) and the Alaska Regional Contingency Plan (RCP) applicable to the State and Federal government.

-- The Prince William Sound Area Contingency Plan (PDF 10.5M)
+- The Prince William Sound Area Contingency Plan Version 2018.1

 Area Map (click image to expand)

 The Prince William Sound Area mimics the Captain of the Port Zone and extends seaward from the coastline 200 nautical miles to the Economic Exclusion Zone.
 The Area also extends inland 1,000 yards.
 The following geographic zones lie partially within the Prince William Sound Area:

 - 2 - Prince William Sound

 - For more information contact Area Secretary LT Alex Gomez, Alex.R.Gomez@uscg.mil.